curl/everything-curl/usingcurl/returns.md

  8. Unknown FTP server response.
 The server sent data curl could not parse.
 This is either because of a bug in curl, a bug in the server or because the server is using an FTP protocol extension that curl does not support.
-The only real work-around for this is to tweak curl options to try it to use other FTP commands that perhaps will not get this unknown server response back.
+The only real work-around for this is to tweak curl options to try it to use other FTP commands that perhaps do not get this unknown server response back.

  9. FTP access denied.
 The server denied login or denied access to the particular resource or directory you wanted to reach.
 Most often you tried